Cyber Insurance Coverage

 The amount of cyber coverage you need depends on your exposure to cyber risks and contracts requiring certain coverage limits.

 Typically, the higher your cyber risk, the more coverage you'll need.
-You might be considered high-risk if you store records on an unsecure network or your electronic devices are vulnerable to theft.
+You might be considered high risk if you store records on an unsecured network or your electronic devices are vulnerable to theft.
 Additionally, certain franchises or partners might require that you carry higher coverage limits of $1 million or more.

-Luckily, there's several coverage options for businesses of all sizes and risk levels.
+Luckily, there are several coverage options for businesses of all sizes and risk levels.
 Smaller cyber risks can often add cyber coverage to a business owners policy (BOP).

-If you're still unsure how much coverage you need, you can easily assess your risk or call us directly to speak with a licensed cyber professional.
+If you're still unsure how much coverage you need, you can call us directly at 1-888-806-9598 to speak with a licensed cyber professional.